 Repair estimate two year limitation period

-Collision and glass repair program participants follow these guidelines for claims that are close to the two year limitation period from the date of loss (DOL).
+Collision, commercial, and glass repair program participants must follow guidelines for claims that are close to the two year limitation period from the date of loss (DOL).

 Limitation period

 ICBC claims are subject to a two year limitation period from the DOL.
-Participants must know what to do when presented with a claim that is close to or beyond the end of that period.
+The limitation date is the day two years after the DOL

 |